 For the second day of the project, we talked about form.
 Typically, we talk about form as being something that is 3D but it can ALSO be something that has the illusion of being 3D.
 To do this, we would need to add shadows and highlights to our dogs.
 We chose a color and LIGHTLY chalked the various sections of our dog.
 The glue lines help to contain the chalk and the chalk also wipes off of the glue lines easily at the end of the project.
 They gently blended the chalk and then re-chalked it, making sure not to chalk quite to the bottom this time.
 Then smoothed and chalked again, going even less far down on the dog.
 By going over parts of the dog over and over, it creates a bright spot on the dog called a highlight.
 This gives the illusion that the sun/light is hitting that part of the dog.
 Lastly, we added a touch of black opposite of the highlight to give the dog some shadows.
 By adding highlights and shadows, our dogs now looked like they were 3D or had form.

 3rd grade is currently wrapping up learning about one of my favorite artists, Julie Mehretu!
-Each year, I give the table groups in my room a different theme and this year's theme is contemporary female artists.
+Each year, I give the table groups in my room a different theme and last year's theme was contemporary female artists.
 Julie Mehretu is one of my table groups and students have been hoping to learn about her!
 This project was also inspired by another art teacher who made abstractions of maps on iPads that were inspired by Mehretu.

-Mehretu is originally from Ethiopia but has since moved to the Michigan where she has spent most of her life.
+Mehretu is originally from Ethiopia but has since moved to Michigan where she has spent most of her life.
 She is very inspired by architecture and chooses bits and pieces from different buildings and perspectives to paint.
 She also uses a lot of maps, charts, blueprints, etc in her work.
 She puts layer upon layer upon layer of different lines, shapes, and colors to build up her eye-catching paintings.

 Students were given the opportunity to choose from quite a few different maps that I had screen-shotted from Google Maps.
 After choosing a map, they slid their map into a see-through paper protector.
 Students then used sharpies to color in certain parts of the map.
 They could color entire buildings, parts of buildings, roads, etc.